michaelleeallen/reducto/README.md

 - `middleware` is a list of middleware functions to call, called in sequential order.
 - `services` is a list of service configuration keys, called in sequential order.
 - `fixture` is any valid JSON data to include with the routes collected data
+- `transform` is a list of data transform functions to call after the route is finished

 ## Service configuration